OppNHeimer/you-too-can-animate/readme.md

 ### Sketch Your Path

 Sketch.
 Meaning do this step quickly and loosely.
-It is easy to add, remove, and tweak nodes along your path later.
-Creating a single path to capture your reference image may take a few tries.
+It is easy to add, remove, and tweak points along your path later.
 A rough path at this stage allows you to experiment and make changes quickly.
 Click the pen tool then click any location on your image to start a path.
-Each following click adds a new node and extends your path.
+Each following click adds a new point and extends your path.

 ![vectr with started path](./images/vectr_started_path.png)

-Continue adding nodes along the major lines of your reference image.
+Continue adding points along the major lines of your reference image.
 It may take a few tries to capture your image with a single path.
-The delete key will remove the last node in your path.
-You can also drag existing nodes if you need to reposition.
+The delete key will remove the last point in your path.
+You can also drag existing points if you need to reposition.

 You may want to hide the reference image to get a better idea of what your finished SVG will look like.
 Hover over your image layer and click the eye icon to toggle that layer's visibility.